 There are many sugar substitutes available, some are better than others, but be careful in choosing the right one.
 On the rare occasion when I need to use sugar in a recipe, I choose Stevia.
 (Read more about stevia here)

 Breaking the sugar addiction really was the hardest habit I had to change.
 When I say I was a sugar addict, I truly lived off of sugar.
 There were and are still things I do to help me avoid eating more than I should.

 - Increased protein

-- Made sure to eat every 2-3 hours preventing snack attacks
+- Made sure to eat planned snacks every 2-3 hours preventing snack attacks

 - Brush teeth often – you can trick your brain by brushing your teeth when you are fighting the craving!

-One of my favorite snacks to eat when I crave my evening ice cream is light yogurt or greek yogurt, 1/3 cup grape nuts and fruit – my favorite are blueberries.
+One of my favorite snacks to eat when I crave my evening ice cream is light yogurt or greek yogurt, a little grape nuts or granola and fruit – my favorite is blueberries.

 Once you are able to reduce the amount of sugar in your diet regularly, your taste will adjust.
 Now, if I eat something with an excessive amount of sugar it is too sweet for me.
 I recently ate some regular peanut butter and it tasted like I had just put a spoonful of sugar into my mouth – it was awful!
 I could have jumped for joy!
 I knew I had crossed a threshold!